Course Information

 GE: Social Sciences

-This upper level course would be found in the geography section of the course description area.
-It has a prerequisite of junior standing or consent of instructor, and carries Social Sciences general education credit.
+This upper level course would be found in the Environmental Sciences and Society section of the course description area.
+It has a prerequisite of junior standing or ENGLISH 1230, and ENVSS 1040.
+It carries Social Sciences general education credit.
 It is typically offered in the fall and spring semesters.

 Course Subject